ewendel/elm-workshop/book/snake/LEVEL2.md

 * `open`

 This is, of course, when when the snake is alive.
-If not, you should show some nice message and a button for restarting the game.
+If the snake is dead, you should show some nice message and a button for restarting the game.